A step-by-step tutorial for creating a DIY Christmas family photoshoot by yourself that look dreamy and professional in front of your Christmas tree.

-I shoot only in natural light 99% of the time, so to avoid any weird hues on peoples’ faces in the photo, turn off all of the lights in the room except for the lights on the Christmas tree and sunlight streaming in from a window or open door.
+I rely on only sunlight 99% of the time, so to avoid any weird hues on peoples’ faces in the photo, turn off all of the lights in the room except for the lights on the Christmas tree and sunlight streaming in from a window or open door.

-Place the people in the photo between the Christmas tree and your natural light source so they will be lit from behind and in front.
+Place the people in the photo between the Christmas tree and your natural light source (like a window or open door) so they will be lit from behind and in front.

 Check out this super professional diagram I made so you see what I mean.
 Haha!

 Important: NEVER use a flash… it will destroy that dreamy glow from the tree.

 If your Christmas tree is in a room that doesn’t get any natural light, you can opt to shoot using just the tree lights and a small lamp opposite from the people in your picture to get just enough light on their faces to make them show up in the photo without being too bright.

 A great trick to get good lighting on faces, especially with kids, is to have your subjects lie down facing up under the tree and shooting over top of them allowing the glow of the Christmas lights to illuminate them evenly.